HDI, MPI & Development Indicators

 Income Inequality — Trends & Debates

-India's inequality debate has intensified due to contrasting data sources.
-Consumption inequality (from HCES): Gini coefficient around 0.30-0.35 — moderate by global standards, and has not increased dramatically.
-Income inequality (from tax data and surveys): World Inequality Database estimates India's income Gini at ~0.54.
+Contrasting data sources fuel India's inequality debate.
+Consumption inequality (HCES): Gini ~0.30–0.35, moderate by global standards.
+Income inequality (tax data + surveys): World Inequality Database estimates income Gini ~0.54.
 Top 10% earn 57.7% of national income; bottom 50% earn 15%.
-Thomas Piketty and Lucas Chancel's 2017 paper showed India's income inequality in 2014 was comparable to the colonial era — the top 1% earned 22% of national income.
-Wealth inequality: Oxfam India Report (2024) — top 1% of Indians own 40.1% of national wealth.
-Bottom 50% own only 6.4%.
-The number of billionaires rose from 9 (2000) to 169 (2023).
-Causes of rising inequality: (1) Capital income growing faster than wage income (Piketty's r>g thesis).
-(2) Skill premium — returns to education and technology skills are high, while wages for unskilled work stagnate.
-(3) Regional divergence — Southern and Western states growing faster than Eastern states.
-(4) Informality — 89% of workers in informal sector lack minimum wages and social security.
-(5) Tax policy — abolition of wealth tax (2016), lower corporate tax rates, limited capital gains taxation benefit asset owners.
-Policy responses: (1) Progressive taxation — income tax is progressive (30% top rate) but only 7.4 crore file returns (5% of population); most income escapes taxation.
-(2) Social protection — PM-KISAN, NFSA, MGNREGA provide minimum consumption floor.
-(3) Fiscal transfers — Finance Commission increases share of lower-income states (special grants, performance incentives).
-(4) Affirmative action — reservations in education and employment for SC/ST/OBC improve intergenerational mobility.
-Some economists advocate Universal Basic Income (UBI) — Economic Survey 2016-17 estimated UBI at Rs 7,620/year per person would cost 4.9% of GDP.
+Piketty and Chancel (2017) showed India's income inequality in 2014 rivalled the colonial era — top 1% earned 22%.
+Wealth inequality: Oxfam India (2024) — top 1% own 40.1%, bottom 50% own 6.4%.
+Billionaires rose from 9 (2000) to 169 (2023).
+Causes: (1) Capital income outpacing wages (Piketty's r>g).
+(2) Skill premium — high returns to tech/education; stagnant unskilled wages.
+(3) Regional divergence — South and West growing faster than East.
+(4) Informality — 89% workers in informal sector lack minimum wages and social security.
+(5) Tax policy — wealth tax abolished in 2016, lower corporate rates, limited capital gains taxation.
+Policy responses: (1) Progressive taxation — 30% top rate but only 7.4 crore filers (5% of population).
+(2) Social protection — PM-KISAN, NFSA, MGNREGA provide a minimum consumption floor.
+(3) Fiscal transfers — Finance Commission directs higher share to lower-income states.
+(4) Affirmative action — SC/ST/OBC reservations improve intergenerational mobility.
+Some economists advocate UBI — Economic Survey 2016-17 estimated Rs 7,620/year per person would cost 4.9% of GDP.

 Gender-Specific Development Indicators